|Project by NoLongerHere||posted 11-03-2012 11:37 PM||2275 views||0 times favorited||8 comments|

 Jack and Hunter were a big help too.

-Everything else was made from leftover materials from previous jobs including a 3/4 roll of Typar house wrap which worked great as a gray back drop for Spidey.
-Good thing I’m a recyclin wood hourder.
+Everything else was made from leftover materials from previous jobs including a 3/4 roll of Typar house wrap which worked great as a gray back drop for Spidey, the 20 ft. spider.

 I mounted flaming caldrons in the top windows to look like the whole “3rd” floor was on fire!

-They had fans in them to blow the fake fabric flame which also sucked the fog through.
-The flames were OK for an illusion, (needed more caldrons!) but the fog pouring through the windows was very realistic – almost alarming.
+They had fans in them to blow the fabric flame which also sucked the fog through.

 We set up the window boxes in the dining room to see if the flames worked.

-We made the 12” deep window “shadow” boxes out of 1/2” plywood, painted flat black.
-The boxes and framing were hidden behind black plastic and landscaping fabiric which curved around to create a round spider’s den.
+The 12” deep window “shadow” boxes were hidden behind black plastic and landscaping fabric which curved around to create a round spider’s den.

-They had 22 ft. waves and 50 mph winds in Chicago!
-We are just one hour north, near the Wisconsin border.
+They had 10 ft. waves and 50 mph winds in Chicago!

-I thought the tyvek spider wall was going blow down the night the storm arrived, but it held strong.
+I thought the Typar spider wall was going to blow down the night the storm arrived, but it held strong.

-I had a lot of fun building this set and, I get the feeling the neighborhood kids had fun too.
+I had a lot of fun building this set and I think the neighborhood kids had fun too.